minutelab/demos/wordpress/README.md

 ### Cloning an existing project

-Cloning a project, creates an exact duplication of the project in a new name.
+Cloning a project, creates an exact duplicate of a project with a new given name.
-Project cloning can be useful in creating backups or project templates.
+Cloning a project can be useful to create backups or project templates.

 Follow these step to Clone an existing project:

-* Run `clone.mlab` with the originated project name and the new project name as parameters.
+* Run `clone.mlab` with the original project name and a new project name as parameters.

 ### Importing an existing project

-The Import script imports DB tables from an `.sql` file, during DB import, it migrates the DB content according to its current URL.
+You can import an existing project using the import script.
+The script imports DB tables from an `.sql` file, during DB import, it migrates the DB content based on its current URL.
-In addition to the `.sql` file, the import retrieve the themes, plugins and uploads folders.
+In addition to the `.sql` file, the import script retrieves the themes, plugins and uploads folders.
 All files are imported from an input folder on the user desktop that is given as a parameter to the script.

-The Input folder files structure is identical to the export folder file structure.
+The Input folder files structure should match the export folder file structure.

 Follow these step to Import a new project:

-* Run `import.mlab` with new project name and Input folder as parameters.
+* Run `import.mlab` with a new project name and Input folder as parameters.

 ## Setup description